SakarDev/CorporateExpenseManagement/README.md

 3- They have the ability to set daily reminders, which will prompt them to input their expenses.

 ## Administrators, once authenticated, are granted access to the following features:
-a They can view a comprehensive list of all employees. b They can access a detailed history of employee expenses, presented in an illustrative pie chart format. c They have the ability to set daily reminders. d They are granted the authority to delete an employee's account if necessary.
+1- They can view a comprehensive list of all employees. <br />
+2- They can access a detailed history of employee expenses, presented in an illustrative pie chart format. <br />
+3- They have the ability to set daily reminders. <br />
+4- They are granted the authority to delete an employee's account if necessary. <br />